0xkf/AirdropDAO/README.md

 ## Future Work
 [TBD]
-1.realize sybil attack resistance, selecting some ID solution.
+1.Realize sybil attack resistance, selecting some ID solution.
+2.We will start advertisement function for the company that want to sell some product and for users that want to trade without paying gas.
-2.find ecosystem partners
+3.Find ecosystem partners.

 ## TechStack